lgalaz/fullstack-javascript/next.js/App_Router_Fundamentals/explanation.md

 The App Router (the `app/` directory) is the modern routing system in Next.js.
 It uses file-based routing, nested layouts, and server components by default.

+Server Components run on the server, can access backend resources directly, and ship less JS to the client.

 ## File-Based Routing

 - `app/page.js` defines the root route `/`.